The History of County Line Baptist Church

 Sometime around 1840, a new worship center was constructed where the current cemetery is located.
 Because of structural and space problems with that building a new one was constructed in 1884 on the current site.

 Churches are more than just structures.
-County Line has had the blessing of pastors and people with a heart for missions and living out the gospel in the place where God has placed them.
+County Line has been blessed with pastors and people who have a heart for missions and living out the gospel in the place where God has placed them.